w3f/polkadot-wiki/docs/build-transaction-construction.md

 This example will use the `signer submit` command, which will create and submit the transaction.
 The `signer sendOffline` command has the exact same API, but will not broadcast the transaction.
 `submit` and `sendOffline` must be connected to a node to fetch the current metadata and construct a valid transaction.
-Their API has the format (see documentation!):
+Their API has the format:

 ```bash
 yarn run:signer <submit|sendOffline> --account <from-account-ss58> --ws <endpoint> <module.method> [param1] [...] [paramX]